nus-cs2103-AY1920S1/duke/docs/README.md

 Duke is ~~an anime girl on your computer~~ a simple chatbot that helps you track your tasks and whether you've completed them.

 ## Getting Duke
-You can get Duke on your computer by downloading the latest .jar file under releases.<br>
+You can get Duke on your computer by downloading the latest .jar file under releases.<br><br>
-As Duke was developed on JDK 11, and as such it's recommended that you have Java SE 11 or later installed on your computer before running Duke.<br>
+As Duke was developed on JDK 11, and as such it's recommended that you have Java SE 11 or later installed on your computer before running Duke.<br><br>
 Alternatively, you can clone the repo.
 Then from the root folder, execute the command:
 ```
 gradlew run